Updated: Sep 13

 #3.
 Mouth Rinse

 My second trimester of pregnancy left my mouth feeling sore.
 It's quite common for your gums to swell and become more sensitive during pregnancy, especially once the second trimester hits.
-Bumping your gums with your toothbrush or even scraping them with a popcorn kernal can leave your extra sensitive gums feeling sore.
+Bumping your gums with your toothbrush or even scraping them with a popcorn kernel can leave your extra sensitive gums feeling sore.

 Having some of this mouth sore rinse on hand will help you combat gum issues as soon as they arise!